SreejaNezil/Getting-and-Cleaning-Data/README.md

 The dataset includes the following files

 * finalDataSet.txt - This is the final data frame writting into a .txt file.
-It can be read into R data frame using read.table function.
+It can be read into R data frame using read.table function
 * Codebook - This file indicates the variables in the finalDataSet and how its values are computed
-* readme - This file gives an overview of the original experiment conducted, how the raw data was collected and also wat the final file contains
+* readme - This file gives an overview of the original experiment conducted, how the raw data was collected and also the contents of the final file
-* run_analysis.R - This script contains the steps performed to cleanse the raw data and arrive at the finalDataSet that matches the project requirements.
+* run_analysis.R - This script contains the steps performed to cleanse the raw data and arrive at the finalDataSet that matches the project requirements
-* featureSubSet.txt - The list of features selected for the final tidy data set

 License:
 ========